-Assumption made: 50 per cent of the working time (230 working days) are training days/ days of active consulting, or account days.
-The number of account days does not differ from MS to MS. The data preparation is embedded in Table 105.
-The distribution of the isocyanates' use or market share within the EU-28 is taken into account, because no data on the distribution of workers within the EU-28 are available.
-This information is needed to calculate the representative training costs in the EU-28.
-However, it is supposed that the number of exposed workers correlates with the isocyanates volume in use by each Member State.
+For calculation of an averaged EU wide value the number of trainings to be organised in each MS needs to be taken into account.
+This will depend on the number of exposed workers in each MS. These data are not easily available.
+Thus, an indirect approach was applied, which is based on available data on diisocyanates' market share in each MS. It is assumed that the volume of diisocyanates in use by each MS correlates with the number of exposed workers.
 The data on market segments for 10 Member States was obtained from ISOPA and weighted according to the market share with the price level in each member state respectively.
-The isocyanate market share of others Member States is weighted according to the averaged price level of these Member States (Table 106).
+The isocyanate market share of others Member States is weighted according to the averaged price level of these Member States (Table 107).